isabellargoodman/Legacy-effect-project/README.md

 analysis S1.Rmd: This markdown file includes analysis and the bootstrapping loop for supporting information analysis S1 and for creating and exporting supporting figure 1.

+cold desert analysis: This markdown file includes analysis for for supporting information analysis S2.

 functions.Rmd: This markdown file includes all functions used in the previous loops

 # Step-2
 create figures

-ecoregions map.Rmd: create figure 1
+ecoregions map.Rmd: This markdown file includes code to create figure 1b.

-climate extreme analysis.Rmd: Analysis for legacy effects following climatically extreme years, and code to create figure 3.
+climate extreme analysis.Rmd: This markdown file includes code for analysis of legacy effects following climatically extreme years, and code to create figure 3.

+figures for legacy paper.Rmd: This markdown file inlcudes code for creating figure 2, and supporting figure 5.